< Back to all blogs

 - Truck-on-truck collisions

-- When a cab and tractor-trailer collapse into a 90-degree angle, a jackknife truck disaster occurs, which can involve many vehicles.
+- When a cab and tractor-trailer collapse at a 90-degree angle, a jackknife truck disaster occurs, which can involve many vehicles.

 - Accidents involving side-impact trucks, which frequently occur at stoplights and other intersections